Kortex/revolut-challenge/README.md

 - This will effectively start the project's web server binding to `http://localhost:8080`
 - Note that the first time the application runs `Flyway` will perform a schema creation and will seed data.

-Testing the project can be done by using the following command:
+Running the project's unit tests can be done by using the following command:

-`./mvnw test`
+`./mvnw clean compile test`

+Running the project's unit and integration tests can be done by using the following command:

+`./mvnw clean compile verify`

+* Note that for the integration tests to run, a running Postgres database is needed.

 ### Creating Dockerized versions of the application.